 Movie Date is a weekly podcast produced by The Takeaway in cooperation with Public Radio International and WNYC.
 It's hosted by Takeaway culture producer Kristen Meinzer and Newsday film critic Rafer Guzman.

-Occasionally, celebrities like Scarlett Johansson, Clive Owen, Christina Hendricks, Joan Rivers, Morgan Spurlock, and Joss Whedon stop by, as do experts from the worlds of male stripping, zombie studies, ghost hunting, and tribute bands.
+Occasionally, celebrities like Scarlett Johansson, James Franco, Clive Owen, and Joss Whedon stop by, as do experts from the worlds of male stripping, zombie studies, ghost hunting, and tribute bands.

-As co-hosts of the podcast, Rafer and Kristen appear live on The Takeaway every Friday; and on Soundcheck and the New York broadcast of All Things Considered several times a year.
-They've also appeared on The Brian Lehrer Show, Uptown Radio, and BRIC TV.
+As co-hosts of the podcast, Rafer and Kristen appear live on The Takeaway every Friday; and on Soundcheck, BK Live, and the New York broadcast of All Things Considered several times a year.
+They've also appeared on The Brian Lehrer Show and Uptown Radio.